-The Yak-23 was exported to Albania, Bulgaria, Czechoslovakia, Poland and Romania.
-After 1950, Romania remained the only operator of the Yak-23 military jet.
-It was not until 1960 that this jet was retired from service by the Air Force of the Socialist Republic of Romania.
-Our country owned a total number of 62 aircraft, of which the ASAM Workshops transformed 2 into a twin-seater.
-These planes were known as Yak-23DC (twin-seater).
+The Soviet Union offered Yak-23 to Albania, Bulgaria, Czechoslovakia, Poland and Romania.
+After 1950, Romania remained the only country that was still flying Yak-23 military jets.
+It was retired from service by the Air Force of the Socialist Republic of Romania in 1960.
+Romania owned 62 Yak-23 planes.
+Of these 2 were converted into a twin-seater.
+These two were known as Yak-23DC (twin-seater).
 No Yak-23DC survived to this day.
 Only one single-seater Yak-23 survived and it’s exhibited at the Bucharest Aviation Museum.

 Yak-23DC – 1:48 scale